Michael Leonard Ritchey: Early life and education

 Ritchey completed his undergraduate degree at the University of Southwestern Louisiana in 1975 and earned his M.D. from Louisiana State University School of Medicine in 1979.
 He completed his residency at Wilford Hall USAF Medical Center and a fellowship in pediatric urology at the Mayo Clinic.

 Career

 He began his career in the United States Air Force, receiving the Meritorious Service Medal for his contributions.
 He later held academic positions at the University of Michigan and the University of Texas Medical School, where he directed the Division of Urology.
 Since 2011, Ritchey has been affiliated with Phoenix Children’s Hospital, becoming Chief Medical Officer in 2018.

-He was the contributor to the National Wilms Tumor Study Group, played a key role in modern treatment protocols for this pediatric kidney cancer.
+He was a contributor to the National Wilms Tumor Study Group and played a key role in modern treatment protocols for this pediatric kidney cancer.
 His contributions extend to clinical guidelines that have improved outcomes for children globally.
-With over 200 peer-reviewed publications, book chapters, and editorials.
+His work includes over 200 peer-reviewed publications, book chapters, and editorials.